Diet & Weight Loss

 Love to curl up in front of The Voice with some vino and a buttery bag of popcorn?
 Resist.
 “I once ripped open an unpopped microwave popcorn bag and I haven’t eaten it since!
 There are too many artificial chemicals used in the flavorings inside the microwavable bag and I prefer to avoid overly processed products like this as much as possible,” Amer explains.
 But if you’re pop-crazy and can’t stop, she suggests making your own with popcorn kernels, a brown paper bag and olive oil with a touch of salt.

 While it’s super-easy to make a turkey club when you buy deli meats in bulk on Sunday for your meal prep, there may be some dangerous ingredients lurking in those slices.
 “Processed deli meats can contain a wide variety of additives from nitrates to carrageenan that can increase inflammation in the body and have even been scientifically linked to increased risk in colon cancer,” says Megan Faletra, MS, an integrative dietitian nutritionist, certified yoga Instructor, and founder of The Well Essentials.
 Opt for organic, nitrate and antibiotic free deli meats from brands that are focused on changing the way meat products are produced in the USA.”
+Make sure you know the gross ingredients you could be eating.

 You might think you’re doing your body good by getting the low-fat jar; you’d be better off going full fat.
 “While regular and reduced-fat peanut butter contain roughly the same amount of calories, the reduced fat varieties typically contain more added sugar or artificial sweeteners to improve the taste,” says Faletra.
 “The fat found in peanut butter is healthy for our bodies, so stick to the natural full-fat peanut butters.”